Project "Fast Replanning (Incremental Heuristic

 - S. Koenig and M. Likhachev.
 Fast Replanning for Navigation in Unknown Terrain.
 Transactions on Robotics, 21, (3), 354-363, 2005. [downloadable]

 - A. Ranganathan and S. Koenig.
 A Reactive Robot Architecture with Planning on Demand.
-In Proceedings of the IEEE International Conference on Intelligent Robots and Systems (IROS), 1462-1468, 2003. [downloadable]
+In IEEE International Conference on Intelligent Robots and Systems (IROS), 1462-1468, 2003. [downloadable]

 - M. Likhachev and S. Koenig.
 Incremental Replanning for Mapping.
-In Proceedings of the IEEE International Conference on Intelligent Robots and Systems (IROS), 667-672, 2002. [downloadable]
+In IEEE International Conference on Intelligent Robots and Systems (IROS), 667-672, 2002. [downloadable]

 Representative Publications on Reinforcement Learning